Delaware and Ulster Railroad: Rip Van Winkle Flyer

-Currently under consideration for restoration is the "Red Heifer" a Model 250 Brill Gas-Electric doodlebug, formerly NYC M-405.
+Currently under fundraising for restoration is the "Red Heifer," a Model 250 Brill Gas-Electric doodlebug, formerly Canada and Gulf Terminal M-405 built in 1928, and later became NYC M-405.
 This piece of equipment was used extensively during the railroad's early days in 1983.

 The railway also owns two flatcars.

-The DURR's Roxbury Station is owned by the Ulster & Delaware Railroad Historical Society and is called the Roxbury Depot Museum.
+The DURR's Roxbury station is owned by the Ulster & Delaware Railroad Historical Society and is called the Roxbury Depot Museum.
 Currently, the entire depot is covered by a structure that was put in place while it was used as a lumber and feed dealer.
 Volunteers are seeking funds for full restoration, as well as seeking to settle remaining issues with the estate of the former owner before work can proceed.

 Management

 The DURR is owned by the Catskill Revitalization Corporation.